 During some public health emergencies, the St. Albans Local Health Office will set up a site where medications can be distributed to the community.
 The site, called a “point of distribution” or POD site, helps the Health Department get medicine to people who need it as quickly as possible.

 We are arranging partnerships with private distribution sites.
 This allows an organization to distribute medicine to their own employees and their families.
 We are interested in working with community partners, both public and private, who would like to become a pre-arranged distribution site.
 If there is a public health emergency, this will allow distributing medicine to employees and their families to prevent infection or disease.
 This helps to safeguard business and organization continuity.

 Are you a large local business or organization interested in becoming a distribution site?
-Contact Scott at our office at 802-527-5572.
+Contact Liza at our office at 802-527-5572.